insightsengineering/JointSurvivalModels.jl/paper/paper.md

     end
 end
 ```
-When sampling the posterior the logpdf function of the joint model is called conditioned on specific parameters.
+When sampling the posterior the log probability density function of the joint model is called conditioned on specific parameters.
 The numerical calculation of the likelihood is then used in the sampling process.
-Additionally the implementation of generating random samples of a joint distribution enables Turing.jl [@Turing.jl] to sample a joint distribution.
-This allows to create posterior predictive checks or simulations which are a major step in a Bayesian workflow when validating a model [@BayesianWorkflow].
+Additionally, the implementation of generating random samples of a joint distribution enables Turing.jl [@Turing.jl] to sample a joint distribution.
+This allows to create posterior predictive checks or simulations, which are a major step in a Bayesian workflow when validating a model [@BayesianWorkflow].

 ![Individual posterior predictions \label{fig:ind_pred}](individual_prediction.svg)

-The figure \autoref{fig:ind_pred} showcases posterior predictions for the mixed effects longitudinal sub model along side the longitudinal observations for a spesific individual.
+The figure \autoref{fig:ind_pred} showcases posterior predictions for the mixed effects longitudinal sub model along side the longitudinal observations for a specific individual.
 The figure also shows the individual survival predictions conditioned on survival until the last measurement based on the joint survival distribution.
-The light collored ribbons represent the 95% quantile of the posterior predictions while the line represtns the median.
+The light colored ribbons represent the 95% quantile of the posterior predictions while the line represtns the median.
 To create the posterior predictions the above Turing.jl [@Turing.jl] model was used.